-You will have a detailed packing list with the final trip dossier that will be sent 8-10 weeks prior departure.
+You will have a detailed packing list with the final trip dossier that will be sent 8-10 weeks before departure.

 Tukrig is the national currency of Mongolia.
 The exchange rate is approximately 1900 Tukrig for the US $1.
 Most banks and the larger hotels in Ulaanbaatar will be able to change the major currencies, although US Dollars are the most widely accepted.
 It is also possible to change traveler’s checks and get cash advances on your credit card.
-American Express, VISA, and Master card are the most widely accepted in major tourists centers.
-In Ulaanbaatar, one of the most centrally located banks for both traveler's checks cashing and credit card advances are the Trade and Development Bank.
+American Express, VISA, and Master cards are the most widely accepted in major tourist centers.
+In Ulaanbaatar, one of the most centrally located banks for both traveler's checks cashing and credit card advances is the Trade and Development Bank.
 You are also able to change money at your hotel in Ulaanbaatar, but once you leave Ulaanbaatar, money exchange facility is almost nonexistent.
-So, when you travel outside Ulaanbaatar, please bring enough local money to buy drinks (beer, soda, etc.), souvenirs or tip the luggage helps or for the horse or camel rides.
+So, when you travel outside Ulaanbaatar, please bring enough local money to buy drinks (beer, soda, etc.), souvenirs, or tip the luggage helps or for the horse or camel rides.

 Many shops and restaurants only accept local currency, be sure to exchange your money upon arrival.
 Exchange rates are better outside in the street.

 Photography is not allowed inside the monasteries and museums.
 There will be signs posted, or your guide will let you know when photography is not permitted.
 Some monasteries charges fee for the camera and your trip cost does not include them.
 If you do not plan to take pictures, you can just put your camera inside the backpack when you enter the monuments.
 We do not encourage you to do so, but they rarely ask if you have a permit or not while taking pictures.
 You also have to pay a camera fee is at the culture program house.
 But you are least likely to be checked if you had paid the cost for the camera.